laggykiller/sticker-convert/README.md

 - Supports static and animated stickers, with transparency support

 ## Downloads
 - [Pre-compiled releases](https://github.com/laggykiller/sticker-convert/releases) for Windows, MacOS and Linux (As AppImage).
+    - Windows: Unzip the downloaded file and run `sticker-convert.exe`
-(Unzip the downloaded file and run `sticker-convert`)
+    - MacOS: Unzip the downloaded file and run `run_me_first.command` for the first time, then `sticker-convert.app` in the future
+    - Linux: `chmod +x` the downloaded AppImage and run it
 - [Docker image](https://hub.docker.com/r/laggykiller/sticker-convert) for running on Linux.
 - [Try in Google Colab without downloading](https://colab.research.google.com/github/laggykiller/sticker-convert/blob/master/sticker_convert_colab.ipynb) (Requires Google account), which runs the code on Google server and get the result from Google Drive.
 However, it maybe slower than running on your computer. (~50 seconds per file if not converting to .apng, ~4 minute per file if you convert to .apng)